 S1c Jack C. Ford

 “It is pretty hard to bear,” their mother, Catherine, told the Santa Monica Evening Outlook.
 “But I’m only one of thousands of mothers who must suffer like this before this war is over and America assured of remaining the land of the free.
 And after all, I’m a very proud mother.
 Both of my sons responded with everything they had to serve their country.”
+She died less than two months later.

 Jack worked as a roofer’s assistant for 15 weeks in 1939, earning $400.
 He enlisted in the Navy on Oct.
-6, 1940.
+6, 1940, starting as an apprentice seaman earning $21 a month.